-The world is increasingly a global village, with interconnected financial systems and massive data sharing among various governments and jurisdictions.
+The world’s is an increasingly global village, with interconnected financial systems and massive data sharing among various governments and jurisdictions.
 In recent times, new tax reporting requirements and the increasing need for tax information exchange between nations have led to the disclosure of key details on the tax affairs of multinational companies.
 Boards of Directors, CEOs, CFOs and other leaders in multinational organizations are aware of the increasing reputational risk related to international tax.
 According to an EY report, over half of all top executives from major corporations who were included in a study said that oversight of controversy and task risks had increased over the last two years.

 Indeed, over 80% of tax executives who were interviewed said that they regularly briefed the company’s CEO and CFO on risks related to taxation.
 Nearly half of tax professionals in large companies also regularly briefed audit committees.
 This is an interesting piece of information especially at a time when firms are creating more structured approaches to managing their public tax profile.
 Below are some of the top strategies that companies are using to promote transparency readiness and manage reputational task risks.